 Photographing Great White Sharks – Technique

-What I found worked the best was to set my camera to matrix metering and shutter priority metering mode, with a shutter speed of at least 1/250 of a second, and allow the camera to set the aperture automatically.
-At the time I was using a third generation DSLR technology Nikon D300, with a 6 FPS frame rate so was limited to around 400 ISO and all the images on this site were either taken with that, a D100 or were film with a F100 – so pretty old tech!
+What I found worked the best was to set my camera to matrix metering and shutter priority mode.
+With a shutter speed of at least 1/250 of a second, and allow the camera to set the aperture automatically.
+At the time I was using a third generation DSLR technology Nikon D300, with a 6 FPS frame rate.
+So I was limited to around 400 ISO and all the images on this site were either taken with either that, a D100 or were on film with a F100 – so pretty old tech!

 The lenses I have used most were the 10.5mm fish-eye on DX and the Sigma 15mm fish-eye on the F100.
 When the sharks come in they come close and they are big… So you need a really wide lens to get all of their body in the frame.
 The average great white you will see in South Australia is 3-4m in length.
 The biggest I have personally seen was a 5m monster – so the fish-eye really is needed!